-MetLife Inc. (MET), the largest U.S. life insurer, is expanding the portfolio of Americas head William Wheeler with a $2 billion deal, highlighting the potential he may be the next chief executive officer.
+MetLife Inc. (MET:US), the largest U.S. life insurer, is expanding the portfolio of Americas head William Wheeler with a $2 billion deal, highlighting the potential he may be the next chief executive officer.

 MetLife’s agreement to buy AFP Provida SA (PROVIDA) from Banco Bilbao Vizcaya Argentaria SA (BBVA), announced Feb.
 1, bolsters the New York- based insurer’s presence in Latin America while trimming its reliance on capital-intensive offerings.

 Wheeler, who was chief financial officer during the worldwide credit crisis, was named head of the Americas in 2011 as CEO Steven Kandarian revamped the insurer’s management structure after MetLife acquired American Life Insurance Co.
 Wheeler is pulling back from capital-intensive products such as variable annuities in the U.S. and cutting costs as MetLife seeks emerging-markets growth.

 “The board wanted him to have operating experience before considering him for the CEO role,” said Sean Dargan, an analyst at Macquarie Group Ltd. “He’d have to be considered as a leading candidate to replace Steve Kandarian.”